dokester/BayesicFitting/docs/EclipsingStars.md

 The angle &alpha; and &beta; are found using the cosine rule.

-from the overlap area, we define 2 visibility functions, one for each star.
+From the overlap area, we define 2 visibility functions, one for each star.
 The sum of these visibilities, multiplied with the luminosities, yield the light curve of the double star.